shadbury/ec2_other_scanner/readme.md

 ## Output

-The application generates a CSV report named `ebs_volumes_report.csv` in the `reports folder`.
+The application generates a CSV report named `ebs_volumes_report.csv` and `snapshot_report.csv` in the `reports folder`.
 The report provides information about unused EBS volumes in each region, including their unique IDs, volume types, and potential monthly savings.

 ## License